Rachel and Tim reflect on their journey to adopting three children at once.

-We were then approved at a matching panel in March, had introductions in the April before the children came to live with us in mid April, almost a year to the day since we were approved as adoptive parents.
+We were then approved at a matching panel in March and had introductions in April before the children came to live with us in mid-April, almost a year to the day since we were approved as adoptive parents.

 The children’s experiences of family life before we met them

-The children are youngest of a full sibling group of 9 children – three in their twenties, three in their teens and our three.
+The children are the youngest of a full sibling group of 9 children – three in their twenties, three in their teens and our three.
 We understand that the house was extremely chaotic with no routines or boundaries in place.
-Our three children are very close and I think that the wider siblings were generally very close but without any adequate adult supervision there were a lot of accidental injuries (particularly to our eldest daughter) and out of control behaviour.
+Our three children are very close and I think that the wider siblings were generally very close but without any adequate adult supervision, there were a lot of accidental injuries (particularly to our eldest daughter) and out-of-control behaviour.
 Adult supervision was passive and inappropriate.